grafana/mimir/docs/sources/operations/secure-communications-with-tls.md

 ---
-title: "Securing communication between Cortex components with TLS"
+title: "Secure communications with TLS"
-linkTitle: "Securing communication between Cortex components with TLS"
+description: "How to configure TLS between Grafana mimir microservices."
-weight: 10
+weight: 60
-slug: tls
 ---

+# Secure communications with TLS

 Cortex is a distributed system with significant traffic between its services.
 To allow for secure communication, Cortex supports TLS between all its